 Graduate students may not receive a Master's degree from SFI if their cumulative grade point average is below 3.0.
-Grades for all courses included on the course of study must average at least 3.0 (B).
-Credit will not be accepted for courses on the course of study in which a grade lower than "C" is earned.
+Grades for all courses included in the course of study must average at least 3.0 (B).
+Credit will not be earned for courses in which a grade lower than 2.0 (C) is earned.
 Specific graduation program requirements are listed individually with each program.